 Two consultancies co-founded across a decade.
 Solutions-E for hedge funds and trading desks; Cambrian for global banks, six cities.

-In the early 2000s I co-founded Solutions-E, a tech advisory practice for hedge funds and trading desks.
+In 1999 I co-founded Solutions-E, a tech advisory practice for hedge funds and trading desks.
 The trading-floor instinct turned out to be transferable: the same arbitrage lens that finds mispriced bonds finds mispriced workflows.
 Both come down to spotting what nobody else has bothered to fix yet.

-In 2007 I co-founded Cambrian Consulting with ex-Accenture partners.
-We ran program management for digital transformation initiatives across global banks, with distributed teams in London, Zurich, Tokyo, Dublin.
+In 2006 I co-founded Cambrian Consulting with ex-Accenture partners.
+We ran program management for digital transformation initiatives across global banks, with distributed teams in London, Frankfurt, Zurich, Tokyo, New York, and Dublin.
 Reported into CAOs and Heads of Enterprise Architecture.
 Clients included Bank of America/Merrill and UBS.

-From 2010 to 2017 at Deutsche Asset Management, I built a regulatory compliance product for the SEC's new liquidity rule (22e4) and delivered a 70% cost reduction for 150 front-office users through a State Street cloud partnership, replacing several hundred reports across 700 users.
-I was also part of the team that delivered the Aladdin migration for portfolio construction.
+From 2010 to 2017 at Deutsche Asset Management, I built a regulatory compliance product for the SEC's new liquidity rule (22e4) and delivered a State Street cloud partnership that replaced the in-house accounting platform across the front office.
+I also owned several workstreams within the Aladdin migration for portfolio construction.

 From 2017 to 2020 at Morgan Stanley, I worked on the CCAR Stress Testing program.
-My scope was within Cross Market Risk: building a workflow product that consolidated 30,000 previously disparate risk entries into a single auditable seven-step workflow.
-That reduced Scenario Analytics cycle time from 50 days to 31 (a 39% time savings) by accelerating SME challenge turnaround.
+My scope was within Cross Market Risk: building a workflow product that consolidated the risk-entry inputs into a single auditable seven-step workflow, and accelerating SME challenge turnaround on the back of it.
 I also coached two of the teams through their transformation to Agile, specifically the Scrum framework.

 AI strategy at FactSet

 From 2020 to 2024 I led AI strategy and product management for the Entity Intelligence platform: private markets data solutions serving investment banking and private equity clients.
-Managed an org of around 12 across NYC, London, and Hyderabad through four direct reports.
+The org was distributed across NYC, London, and Hyderabad.

 The work taught me the difference between a model that works in a notebook and one that holds up in a live institutional environment.